asifshaikh37/Data_Analysis/Azure Project/Adventure Works End-to-End Azure Data Platform/README.md

-# Azure Data Engineering & Power BI Project — Adventure Works
+# Adventure Works — End-to-End Data Engineering using Azure & Power BI

 A complete end-to-end data engineering solution built on Microsoft Azure using the **Medallion Architecture** (Bronze → Silver → Gold), with a Power BI dashboard for business reporting and analytics.